Using one bowl and just four ingredients, you can whip up a batch of this deliciously easy lemon buttercream frosting in just 10 minutes!

 - You want to mix the butter for a few minutes before adding the sugar and lemon.
 Mixing the butter until it is very pale makes for a really light and fluffy frosting.

-- The frosting has a very slight yellow color, but you can add a few drops of yellow food coloring to make it darker yellow.
+Yes!
+The frosting has a very slight yellow color, but you can add a few drops of yellow food coloring to make it darker yellow.
 Or, add what whatever food colors you want!
 It’s light enough it will hold any type of food coloring well.
+I recommend gel food coloring for more vibrant colors.

 Storing Lemon Buttercream Frosting